 Understanding the IVF Process

 In Vitro Fertilization process includes combining a woman’s eggs (oocytes) with a man’s sperm in a laboratory setting.
 The resulting fertilized egg (embryo) is then placed into a woman’s uterus.
-Below is a step-by-step explanation of the IVF process.
+Below is a step-by-step explanation of the IVF process, from preparation through embryo transfer.

 STEP 1: Ovarian stimulation for egg retrieval